marlonbarrios/sati-ai/README.md

 Roadmap:
 1. Logo integration and branting.

-2.-Ongoing Knowledge fine tuning and questions of interdisciplinarity.
+2.-Ongoing Knowledge fine tuning and questions of interdisciplinarity: contemporary somatics (somatic experiencing/trauma theory), polyvagal theory, posthumanist knowledges(Donna Haraway, Rosi Briadotti...), epistemology of the south, etc, embodied cognition), symbolic language.

-3.-Language and memory of interactions???
+3.-Language and memory of interactions.

-4.-Multimodality.
+4.-Multimodality as gifting

 5.-text to speech-speech to text.
+Mach 2024

 ```